FurlanCaio/smart-receipt-processor/README.md

 **`usersService` uses generic Error throws**
 Unlike `receiptService` and `authService`, `usersService` throws generic `Error` instead of the custom error class hierarchy.
 The `usersController` compensates with string-matching fallbacks.
 This should be refactored to use `NotFoundError`, `ValidationError`, etc. consistently.

-**Hardcoded mongoose path in worker** `worker/src/index.js` imports mongoose via a direct path to `packages/database/node_modules/mongoose` to ensure a single shared instance.
-This is a monorepo dependency isolation issue that should be resolved with proper workspace hoisting or a shared database connection export.

-**No TypeScript**
-The codebase is plain JavaScript.
-Migrating to TypeScript would improve type safety, IDE support, and catch a class of bugs at compile time.

 **No path aliases**
 Relative imports like `../../../errors/AppError` are verbose and fragile.
-Adding `tsconfig` or `jsconfig` path aliases (e.g. `@errors/AppError`) would improve readability and refactoring.
+Adding TS path aliases via `tsconfig` (e.g. `@errors/AppError`) would improve readability and refactoring.
+Note this needs matching runtime resolution (e.g. `tsc-alias` or Node's subpath imports), since plain `tsc` doesn't rewrite path aliases in the compiled output.

+**Frontend still in JavaScript**
+The backend (api, worker, queue, shared, database) has been fully migrated to TypeScript, but `web/` remains plain JavaScript (`jsconfig.json`).
+Migrating the Vue frontend to TypeScript would extend type safety end-to-end, particularly around API response shapes shared with the backend.

+**Single shared `tsc` build for all backend packages** `npm run build` compiles `apps/api/src`, `worker`, `queue`, `shared`, and `packages/database` together via one root `tsconfig.build.json` into a single `dist/`.
+This is simple but means every deploy (API or worker) rebuilds code it doesn't need.
+Splitting into TypeScript project references, or per-package builds, would speed up CI/deploy build times as the codebase grows.

 **S3 key naming**
 Receipt files are stored under `uploads/{timestamp}-{filename}`.
 A more robust naming strategy (e.g. per-user prefixes: `receipts/{userId}/{uuid}`) would improve organization and enable per-user S3 policies.

 ### Roadmap (v2)

+- [x] TypeScript migration (backend: api, worker, queue, shared, database)
 - [ ] Full test coverage (Jest + Supertest)
-- [ ] TypeScript migration
+- [ ] TypeScript migration for the frontend (`web/`)
 - [ ] Path aliases across all packages
+- [ ] Split backend build into per-package builds / TS project references
 - [ ] Role-based access control (admin / user)
 - [ ] Email notifications on receipt approval/rejection
 - [ ] Webhook support for post-approval integrations
 - [ ] Docker Compose setup for local development
 - [ ] CI/CD pipeline (GitHub Actions)
 - [ ] Per-user S3 prefixes
-- [ ] Resolve mongoose shared instance via workspace hoisting

 ---